Your browser version is no longer supported, so you may experience issues while using this site.

 With all of the other expenses associated with cars, it might not be super appealing to drop more cash on car insurance.
 However, there are ways that you can make sure you’re covered and save some money in the process.

-Car insurance shouldn’t completely blow your budget.
+Compulsory Third Party (CTP, or Green Slip in NSW) only cover injuries, so it can pay to invest a little bit more in your car insurance.
+But that doesn’t mean your cover should completely blow your budget.
 Check out our top 5 ways to save on car insurance to make sure it doesn’t.

 1. Buy your car insurance online